Motorcycle Accident Attorney Located in Beaufort South Carolina

 South Carolina Motorcycle Laws

-The differences in the law between motorcycle and motor vehicle operation in South Carolina are mostly common sense.
+The differences in the law between motorcycle and motor vehicle operations in South Carolina are mostly common sense.
 There are, however, three exceptions you should be aware of that can contribute to accidents and injuries:

 - Lane sharing or splitting, which puts a motorcycle in proximity to other vehicles, is illegal in South Carolina, as it is everywhere else in the United States except for California.